 To ensure a unit can withstand the typical changes in water temperature seen during everyday use, we test the fixtures by cycling hot and cold water for timed intervals at varying temperatures in our thermal shock machines.

-We use an AG-8100 scrub machine to pull a brush back and forth over a sample thousands of times and check it for wear and residual dirt build-up.
+We use a Gardco WA-515001 scrub machine to pull a brush back and forth over a sample thousands of times and check it for wear and residual dirt build-up.
 This simulates years of cleaning and tests the product’s durability and cleanability under those real-world conditions.

 We test samples to find out if common household items will stain by placing them on the product’s surface for extended periods of time within an environmental chamber and then attempting to remove them with a series of prescribed typical consumer cleaning methods.